lepipele/lightning-rfc/xx-lightning-invoice.md

  * `nodeId` the information necessary to the wallet to create a new channel.
  * `defaultChannelName` if the user creates a new channel, this is the proposed default channel name.
  * `prefundingAllowed` if `true` and the payment failed to route on Lightning Network, the wallet can pay the invoice by prefunding the channel. (default: `false`)

- * `fallbackAddress`, if specified and the payment failed to route on Lightning Network, the wallet can propose to the user to pay on-chain (Potentially at the same time as opening a channel for future transactions)
+ Note: if specified the `f` field of the `bolt11` is specified, and the payment failed to route on Lightning Network, the wallet can propose to the user to pay on-chain (Potentially at the same time as opening a channel for future transactions)

  ## Backward compatibility